|Earl E. Charles Jr.

 At the fort, they were greeted by Gen. Edward King.
 The general apologized that the men had to live in tents along the main road between the fort and Clark Airfield.
 He made sure that they all received Thanksgiving Dinner before he went to have his own.

 For the next seventeen days the tankers worked to remove cosmoline from their weapons.
 The grease was put on the weapons to protect them from rust while at sea.
 They also loaded ammunition belts and did tank maintenance.

-At six in the morning, the officers of the battalion were called to the radio room at the fort.
-They were ordered to move their platoons to the perimeter of Clark Airfield.
-The 192nd had been assigned to the southern portion of the airfield.
-The tankers watched that morning as the sky was filled with American planes.
-At noon, the planes landed and the pilots went to lunch.
+At 8:30 that morning, American planes took to the sky to protect the airfield.
+At noon, the planes landed, lines up in a straight line outside the mess hall, and the pilots went to lunch.
 At 12:45, the tankers watched as 54 planes approached the airfield.
 As they watched, the saw "raindrops" falling from the planes.
 When bombs began exploding, the soldiers knew the planes were Japanese.